Chinglim/LAB4/README.md

 For the waveform ranging from 0-50ns,

-1)from 0-10 ns,Reset_l is set low to initialize everything to zeros.Therefore the first instruction is found in the read-only memory at address 00(hexadecimal).
+1)From 0-10 ns,Reset_l is set low to initialize everything to zeros.Therefore the first instruction is found in the read-only memory at address 00(hexadecimal).

-2)Controller
+2)The controller will retrieve the data from 10-26 ns and places it on the data bus

+3)At the next cycle, the data from the data bus is then uploaded into the Instruction Register.

+4)As 7 is th opcode for LDAI, the contorller then retrieves the operand from memory(and places it on the data bus)

+5)So that at the next cycle, it can be loaded into the Accumulator.

+6) This meant that the first instruction is a LDAI B(hexadecimal).

+For the waveform ranging from 50-100ns,